 Garlic: Lots of it, but not the mild elephant garlic variety.

 Rinse parsley and cilantro. pat dry and chop.
 Roll up tightly in plastic wrap then freeze for the winter months if fresh is hard to get.
-To use, unwrap one end and shave of the amount you need.
+To use, unwrap one end and shave off the amount you need.
 It is better than flavorless dried.
-Like chilies, garlic if too much is added, it will drown out the other flavors of a dish.
+Like chilies, if too much garlic is added, it will drown out the other flavors of a dish.
 Always taste as you cook.

-Leafy Greens: – Some say the traditional Portuguese meal rarely had vegetables, especially green ones.
-I beg to differ because in addition to the potatoes, carrots, broccoli, green beans and rice that accompany many meals, many vegetables are found in soups.
+Leafy Greens: Some say the traditional Portuguese meal rarely had vegetables, especially green ones.
+I beg to differ because, in addition to the potatoes, carrots, broccoli, green beans and rice that accompany many meals, many vegetables are found in soups.
 Fresh leafy greens are typically found in soups.
 Cabbage, collard greens, varieties of kale, beet greens, turnip greens, wild fennel, watercress and so on are frequently used in Portuguese cooking.
 If they are not in a soup, sometimes these green beauties are served simply sautéed with garlic and olive oil, occasionally with onions, almonds and pine nuts.
 Most often a splash of vinegar and extra seasoning are included.
 Garden cabbage is typical for soups and boiled dinners while savoy cabbage can be used like spinach.
 In the United States, unless you grow your own Portuguese Galega kale or tall white stalk Portuguese kale, your alternative is collard greens for the traditional Caldo Verde (Green Broth Soup).
 Collard greens are similar in taste.
 However, if you are sautéing spinach, you can substitute beet greens, collard greens, turnip greens, mustard greens and vice versa.
 Greens are perishable items that, for the best results, should be used within a day or two of harvest or purchase.

-Legumes: The are well-favored in Portuguese cooking, not only in soups and stews, but in salads as well.
+Legumes: The are well-favored in Portuguese cooking, not only in soups and stews but in salads as well.

-Our use of dried beans (feijão seco) gives credence to the saying – Portuguese cooking is “full of beans.”
-Cranberry, black-eyed peas, roma, fava, butter, kidney and chick-peas (garbanzo) are used interchangeably in some soups and stews.
-Very vegetarian friendly, dried beans, which are high in fiber, protein and carbohydrates, are best for flavor, but in a pinch, good quality, canned beans, like Progresso or Goya brands are acceptable substitutes but have higher sodium amounts.
-After discarding small stones, shriveled up or deformed beans, the legumes need to be rehydrated before using.
+Our use of dried beans (feijão seco) gives credence to the saying “Portuguese cooking is full of beans.”
+Cranberry, black-eyed peas, roma, fava, butter, kidney, and chickpeas (garbanzo) are used interchangeably in soups and stews.
+Very vegetarian-friendly, dried beans are high in fiber, protein, and carbohydrates.
+They are best for flavor, but in a pinch, good quality, canned beans, like Progresso or Goya brands are acceptable substitutes but watch out for higher sodium amounts.
+After discarding small stones, shriveled up and deformed beans, the legumes need to be rehydrated before using.
 Simply rinse and place in a large bowl with plenty of water to cover and let stand overnight.
 Next day, rinse and use as the recipe dictates.
 Once drained and rinsed, the rehydrated legumes are cooked in unsalted water for 45 to 60 minute until tender.

 1-1/4 cups dried beans = about 1/2 pound dried beans